ohmitek/FinnishWordlist/README.md

-# My customized word lists of almost all Finnish words.
+# My customized wordlists of almost all Finnish words.

 kaikkisanat_muokattu.txt words contain also the suffix 1 - 12345678910 and 666.